To support the creation of new markets

 and international standardization activities

-JUIDA has signed Memorandum of Understanding with 22 organizations from 15 countries (as of April 2019) and has built strong partnerships with numerous overseas UAS organizations in terms of information exchange and business matching etc.We also participate in the review committee for International Standardization for UAS, ISO/TC20/SC16, with the aim of establishing the global position of Japanese drone industry, and to promote Japan's first set of standardization.
+JUIDA has signed Memorandum of Understanding with 30 organizations from 20 countries (as of November 2020) and has built strong partnerships with numerous overseas AMS (including UAS and UAM) organizations in terms of information exchange and business matching etc.We also participate in the review committee for International Standardization for UAS, ISO/TC20/SC16, with the aim of establishing the global position of Japanese drone industry, and to promote Japan's first set of standardization.